 Most people don't think about small wading pools, but even those can be fatal to a small child!
 Children can drown in an inch of water, and since most of them hold much more then that, they are a drowning risk.

 It only takes a few minutes to fill them when you want to use it, and is easy enough to empty each night, Even people who do not have children, but use them for their animals, should be aware and keep them empty.
 Most apartment buildings and housing units have made this a rule!

-Keeping brightly colored floatation devices and toys in your pool, is like showing a toddler a toy store!
+Keeping brightly colored floatation devices and toys in your pool is like showing a toddler a toy store!
 Who wouldn't want to play with the giant pink duckie?
-Unfortunetly, while trying to get the ducky the child fell in and could not swim.
-You can see the message here - and if you had your pool covering on then this would not be an issue anyways, right?
+Unfortunately, while trying to get the ducky the child fell in and could not swim.
+You can see the message here - and if you had your pool covering on then this would not be an issue anyway, right?